Welcome to the

 Mies was right: details take every design to another level; details step it up.

 Have a look at this other project.
-Here I designed a paving using small black and white pebbles and I used graphic plants:
+Here I designed paving using small black and white pebbles, and I used graphic plants:

 The contrast between the large foliage and the textured mosaic perfectly suits this project!

-This is what details are for.
+This is what the details are for.
 A plain and simple composition gets boring quickly because there’s not so much to see.
-At the opposite details keep interest high.
+On the other details, keep interest high.

-Get Out Of Your Comfort Zone – Garden Design should be fun
+#5 – Get Out Of Your Comfort Zone – Garden Design Should Be Fun

-Always remember: the only reason why you should master the rules of garden design – it is to break them all.
+Always remember: the only reason why you should master the rules of garden design – is to break them all.
 When you get out of your comfort zone, the magic happens.
-Don’t be afraid, to try new things, make mistakes and try something else.
+Don’t be afraid to try new things, make mistakes, and try something else.
 It’s the only way to be innovative and able to create something new!

 Ciao!!!